-R studio statistical package was used for comparison of groups.
-Welch's 2 sample t-test of independent samples, unequal variance and sample size was used for means of continuous variables.
-Fishers exact test was used for categorical variables using 2x2 contingency table.
+The R studio statistical package was used to compare the groups.
+Welch's 2 sample t-test of independent samples, unequal variance, and sample size were used as means for continuous variables.
+Fisher's exact test was used for categorical variables, using a 2 × 2 contingency table.

-Quality of evidence and strength of recommendations of this review will be made using the GRADE format.(17)
+The quality of evidence and strength of the recommendations of this review will be determined using the GRADE format.(17)